cyphydev/incas_api_client/docs/MessageApi.md

-Delete the enrichments for specific message by type, providerName and version
+Delete a enrichment for specific message by type, providerName and version.

 ### Example
 ```python